MrSamuelLaw/CNC_TOOLBOX/README.md

  A workbench based gcode editor/cnc toolbox that can be adapted to individual machines CNC_TOOLBOX is built on the powerful PySide2 platform and is compatible with and has been tested on windows10 and linux mint 19.1

+# Installation
+ Download the code from github.
+Navigate to the folder containing install.py, double click and enjoy!
+ To install workbenches, navigate into the folder named wb, and use the links in the info folder to download workbenches.

 # Workbench
  There are several reasons that a workbench based design was adopted.